Māori Indians: History

 The earliest record of a mixed Indo-Māori union is said to have occurred in 1810, when an Indian man from Bengal abandoned a shipping vessel to marry a Māori woman.
 There is also record of an Indian man living with his Māori wife in the Bay of Islands in 1815; another took up residence on Stewart Island after 1814.

 Possibly the earliest non-Māori settlers of the Otago region of South Island were three Indian lascars who deserted ship to live among the Māori in 1813.
 There, they assisted the Ngāi Tahu by passing on new skills and technologies, including how to attack colonial European vessels in the rain when their guns could not be fired.
-They integrated into Māori culture completely, participating in Tā moko and taking on Māori names.
+They integrated into Māori culture completely, participating in tā moko and taking on Māori names.

 The late 1800s and early 1900s saw the first wave of migration of Indian men and later women arriving to the country.
 A number of them came directly to New Zealand but some came via Fiji and others via other British colonies such as Burma.
 In the earliest group of Indian pioneer men were those who came to New Zealand as teenagers.
 These young men from Punjab and Gujarat were generally looked after by the Māori community, and tended to have unions with Māori women.
+A number of Indians also enlisted in the Māori Battalion to fight in the Second World War.

+The White New Zealand League, established in 1926, was opposed to both Chinese and Indian immigration because it was seen as a threat to the economic prosperity of European New Zealanders.
+Racial tensions between local Indians and Pākehā/Europeans lasted for decades in Pukekohe, where Indians faced segregation akin to the experiences of African Americans at the time of the Civil rights movement.
+In this climate of racial hostility, a large number of Punjabi Sikhs, invested in dairy farms and market gardens in order to be self-sufficient.
+In 1929, a state-appointed committee noted that Māori preferred to work for these Indian employers.
+However, in the opinion of this committee, there was also concern about the indiscriminate mingling of Māori and Indians.

+Of the 3,151 Indians recorded on the 1951 census of New Zealand — 253 were of Māori Indian origin.
+In 10 years, by the 1961 census, there were just slightly more Indians in New Zealand, while the number of Māori Indians had risen dramatically to 454.
 Children of these unions were often cast out by the wider Indian community.
 However, such children continued to be welcomed into the Māori community.

-Of the 3,151 Indians recorded on the 1951 census of New Zealand - 253 were of Māori Indian origin.
-In 10 years, by the 1961 census, there were just slightly more Indians in New Zealand, while the number of Māori Indians had risen dramatically to 454.

 In Te Arawa the most well-known whānau of Indo-Māori descent are the Bhana whānau from Ngāti Whakaue.
 Another notable family are the children of Bruce Stewart, who are half Indo-Fijian through their mother and grew up at Tapu Te Ranga Marae.